High School Students

 Eligibility: Students entering their junior and senior year of high school who are also enrolled in an Adventist academy.

-Credits: You will receive both the high school and college credit listed in the “High School Credit” and “College Credit” sections.
+Credits: You will receive both the high school and college credits listed in the “High School Credit” and “College Credit” sections if the educational entity approves them.

-Transcripts will be sent to the Registrar of your home institutions.
+Transcripts will be sent to the Registrar of your home institution.

 Students must enroll through an Academy or University in the North American Division of Seventh-day Adventists.
 Enrollment through one of our schools ensures the validation of ACA credits and safeguards the integrity of our international schools.